John-Kodes/internet-flicks/README.md

 - Creating a page for different Genres

-- Creating MediaListSliders that uses posters so that it's not always 16:9 landscape thumbnails like Netflix does it.
+- Creating MediaListSliders that uses posters so that it's not always 16:9 to make the UI more interesting.

 - Implementing more TMDB features